Our Team in Ethiopia

 Mr. Samuel Gbaydee Doe joined UNDP Ethiopia in 2024 as the new Resident Representative.
 Mr. Doe comes to Ethiopia after serving as a Resident Representative for UNDP’s South Sudan (2021 –2023) and Sierra Leone (2019-2021) country offices.

-Throughout all his assignments Mr Samuel Doe has demonstrated a lifelong commitment towards the core UN principles – leaving no one behind, collaboration and partnership, gender and social inclusion, do no harm, and empowerment.
+Throughout all his assignments, Mr. Doe has demonstrated a lifelong commitment towards the core UN principles – leaving no one behind, collaboration and partnership, gender and social inclusion, do no harm, and empowerment.
 He is a strong advocate for development efforts that are context-specific with local/national ownership and leadership.

 Mr. Doe has extensive experience in development work for UNDP, the UN Secretariat, and civil society, particularly around governance, recovery, resilience, policy and planning, and peacebuilding.